 Over the past twelve years, I’ve learned a lot about the writing world at conferences in large cities, at various writers group meetings and sitting right in my desk chair in front of my own computer.
 My journey has taught me to mostly count on myself and to always be true to what I want, to what I need and to what I am continually seeking.

-One of the things that has helped me along the way to launching the three books of The Loyalist Trilogy and very soon The Man Behind the Marathon is using positive thinking.
+One of the things that has helped me along the way to launching the three books of The Loyalist Trilogy and very soon The Man Behind the Marathons is using positive thinking.
 Oh, I do experience those middle-of-the-night doubts as most of us do, but I’ve learned to recognize them for what they are–my subconscious wanting to have a bigger say in how I lead my life.
 No way should we ever let that happen.

 Early in my writing journey my adult daughter sent me a wonderful gift.
 She sent me the same necklace (pictured above) that she bought for herself, so I suppose it’s no surprise that today she is writing her first book and plans to have the rough draft finished by the end of June.
 Here is the descriptive note included with the necklace: